- Click On Orange Button Above For Free 'Insider' NYSTCE Report

 Whether you’re a slow, average speed or fast test taker, do the following exercise at least once per week.
 Take the total time given to finish your test and divide it by the total number of test questions.
 This is the amount of time you have for each test question.

-Take at least 50 practice test questions out of your NYSTCE test study guide each week pacing yourself at a speed that allows you to fully read the question, consider each test answer and maximize score on the test.
+Take at least 50 NYSTCE practice test questions out of your book each week pacing yourself at a speed that allows you to fully read the question, consider each test answer and maximize score on the test.

 During this exercise and your exam date, skip questions you genuinely do not know the answer.
 Reserve a little extra time in the last 10 minutes of the exam and come back to those questions.
 Doing so will give a 50% better chance of answering them correct.